seriaati/embed-fixer/README.md

 Currently only supports Twitter/X, and only when fix provider is [FxEmbed](https://github.com/FxEmbed/FxEmbed).

-Use the `/translang` command to set the target language.
+Use `/translang` to set the target language, choose "Disable" to disable.

 # Self Hosting